Closed-cell Spray foam that’s used for a roofing system weighs about one pound per square foot.

 When you put foam on your roof, you’re basically putting the movement to bed.
 Since spray foam has a high R-value and is considered a “cool roof” (meaning it has a high degree of thermal reflectivity), the temperature on the roof will be cooler than your previous black roof.

-With the temperature on the roof not having the thermal swings it had before a spray foam roof, you are reducing the amount of structural movement.
+With the roof temperature not having the thermal swings it had before a spray foam roof, you are reducing structural movement.

 Conclusion about spray foam and weight